Cyber Risk – Security Breach Notification Statutes

 • Taxpayer Identification Number

-Yes: notify AG (before notifying residents and even if investigation deems notification unnecessary) and if over 1,000 residents, notify national consumer reporting agencies Investigation to determine the likelihood that PI has been or will be misused Without unreasonable delay Yes A violation of the statute is an unfair or deceptive trade practice and is subject to enforcement and penalties provided in Md.
+Yes: notify AG (before notifying residents and even if investigation deems notification unnecessary) and if over 1,000 residents, notify national consumer reporting agencies Investigation to determine the likelihood that PI has been or will be misused As soon as reasonably possible, within 45 days Yes A violation of the statute is an unfair or deceptive trade practice and is subject to enforcement and penalties provided in Md.
 Code Commercial Law § 13-301 et seq

 Gov't Agencies: Md.
 Code, State Gov't. § 10-1305, et seq Gov’t agency, department, board, commission, authority, public institution of higher education, public corporation unit or instrumentality of the State, or any political subdivision of the State who: